Knowledge & Memory

 MethodEndpointDescription

-POST/circles/:id/connectConnect circle to the current app
+POST/circles/:id/connectConnect circle to the current app (member action)

-DELETE/circles/:id/connectDisconnect circle from the current app
+DELETE/circles/:id/connectDisconnect the current app (member action)

 File Sharing